Indonesian Army: Formation

 In the week following the Japanese surrender of 1945, the Giyūgun (PETA) and Heiho groups were disbanded by the Japanese.
 Most PETA and Heiho members did not yet know about the declaration of independence.
 Command structures and membership vital for a national army were consequently dismantled.
-Thus, rather than being formed from a trained, armed, and organised army, the Republican armed forces began to grow in September from usually younger, less trained groups under the national People's Security Agency built around charismatic leaders in the regions.
+Thus, rather than being formed from a trained, armed, and organised army, the Republican armed forces began to grow in early October from usually younger, less trained groups under the national People's Security Agency built around charismatic leaders in the regions.
 Creating a rational military structure that was obedient to central authority from such disorganisation, was one of the major problems of the revolution, a problem that remains through to contemporary times.
 In a meeting between former KNIL and former PETA Division Commanders, organised by chief of staff (KSO) of People's Security Agency, Oerip Soemohardjo, a thirty-year-old former school teacher and PETA member, Sudirman, was elected 'commander-in-chief' in Yogyakarta on 12 November 1945.
+Under his leadership, the young Army began to fight as a unified force during the National Revolution.

-Aware of the limitations of the military in the face of the Dutch aggression, the people and government of Indonesia had no choice but to fight foreign threats to the young nation's independence.
+Aware of the limitations of their military in the face of the Dutch aggression, the people and government of Indonesia decided to fight foreign threats to the nation's independence.
 Thus, in 1947, the People's War Doctrine in which all the power of the national armed forces and the community and resources were deployed to confront the Dutch aggression, was officially implemented within the army and the wider armed forces as the national military strategy.
-Thus, the integrity and existence of the Unitary Republic of Indonesia has been able to be maintained by military force with the people.
-By 1947, the young Army (then named Tentara Republik Indonesia - Angkatan Darat) was organized into 10 infantry divisions, 7 Javanese and 3 Sumatran.
+Thus, the integrity and existence of the Unitary Republic of Indonesia has been able to be maintained by military forces with the people.
+By 1947, the young Army (then named Tentara Republik Indonesia Angkatan Darat) was organized into 10 infantry divisions, 7 Javanese and 3 Sumatran.

 In accordance with the decision of the Round Table Conference (RTC), at the end of 1949 the United States of Indonesia (RIS) came into being.
 Correspondingly, the TNI's ground forces thus formed part of the Angkatan Perang Republik Indonesia Serikat (APRIS) (later the Angkatan Perang Republik Indonesia or APRI when the republic became unitary in 1950).
-It would be the merger of the TNI and the former KNIL and all military personnel of the two forces, plus the independent paramilitary groups (laskar) which fought the war on the side of the independence movement.
+It would be the formal merger of the TNI and the former KNIL and all military personnel of the two forces, plus the independent paramilitary groups (laskar) which fought the war on the side of the independence movement.